EvobyteDigitalBiology/readstore-cli/README.md

 # ReadStore CLI

 This README describes the ReadStore Command Line Interface (CLI).
+Also available as [GitHub Page](#https://evobytedigitalbiology.github.io/readstore-cli/).

-The ReadStore CLI is used to upload FASTQ files to the ReadStore database and access Projects, Datasets, metadata and attachment files.
-The ReadStore CLI enables you to automate your bioinformatics pipelines and workflows and
+The ReadStore CLI is used to upload FASTQ files and Processed Data to the ReadStore database and access Projects, Datasets, metadata and attachment files.
+The ReadStore CLI enables you to automate your bioinformatics pipelines by providing simple and standardized access to datasets.

 Check the [ReadStore Github repository](https://github.com/EvobyteDigitalBiology/readstore) for more information how to get started.

 More infos on the ReadStore website https://evo-byte.com/readstore/

-Tutorials and Intro Videos: https://www.youtube.com/@evobytedigitalbio
+**Tutorials** and Intro Videos how to get started: https://www.youtube.com/@evobytedigitalbio

 Blog posts and How-Tos: https://evo-byte.com/blog/